William Orlando Darby: Army Rangers

-The 1st Ranger Battalion saw further action in the Italian Campaign.
+"Darby's Rangers" saw further action during the Allied invasion of Sicily kicking off the Italian Campaign.
 Darby received an oak leaf cluster to his Distinguished Service Cross for extraordinary heroism in July 1943 in Sicily:

-Darby was also awarded the Silver Star for his actions in North Africa on February 12, 1943:

-Promotions and death

-Darby took part in the Allied invasion of Italy in September 1943 and was promoted to full colonel on December 11.
-He commanded the 179th Infantry Regiment, part of the 45th "Thunderbirds" Infantry Division during the Rome-Arno and Anzio campaigns in the Italian Campaign from February 18 to April 2, 1944.
+Darby took part in the Allied invasion of the Italian mainland in September 1943, and was promoted to full colonel on December 11.
+Donald Downes of the OSS, who met with him to provide intelligence support for the invasion, described him:

+The three existing Ranger battalions were effectively wiped out - killed or captured - in the disastrous Battle of Cisterna during the Anzio campaign in early February 1944, after which they were disbanded.

+179th Infantry command

+Darby was then put in command of the 179th Infantry Regiment, still fighting the battle of Anzio.
+He served with it from February 18 to April 2, 1944, before being called back to the US ahead of the Allied breakthrough in the Italian Campaign.

+Reassignment stateside

 Darby was ordered to Washington, D.C. for duty with the Army Ground Forces and later with the War Department General Staff at The Pentagon.

+Return to Europe

-In March 1945, he returned to Italy for an observation tour with General Henry H. Arnold.
+In March 1945, Darby returned to Italy for an observation tour with five-star General of the Army Henry H. Arnold.
 On April 23, 1945, Brigadier General Robinson E. Duff, Assistant Division Commander of the 10th Mountain Division, was wounded; Darby took over for Duff.
 "Task Force Darby" spearheaded the breakout of the Fifth United States Army from the Po River valley bridgehead during the Spring 1945 offensive in Italy and reached Torbole at the head of Lake Garda.

+Death

 On April 30, 1945, while Darby was issuing orders for the attack on Trento to cut off a German retreat, an artillery shell burst in the middle of the assembled officers and NCOs, killing Darby and a regimental Sergeant Major, John "Tim" Evans, and wounding several others.
 "Task Force Darby" continued with their mission.
 Two days later, on May 2, 1945, all German forces in Italy surrendered.

 Darby, aged 34 at the time of his death, was posthumously promoted to brigadier general on May 15, 1945.
 He was buried in Cisterna, Italy.
 He was reinterred at Fort Smith National Cemetery in Fort Smith, Arkansas on March 11, 1949.